mixpanel/docs/pages/tracking/advanced/android.md

 ## Call Reset at Logout
 [Reset](https://mixpanel.github.io/mixpanel-android/com/mixpanel/android/mpmetrics/MixpanelAPI.html#reset()) generates a new random distinct_id and clears super properties.
 Call reset to clear data attributed to a user when that user logs out.
 This allows you to handle multiple users on a single device.
-For more information about maintaining user identity, see the [Identity Management: Best Practices](https://help.mixpanel.com/hc/en-us/articles/115004497803) article.
+For more information about maintaining user identity, see the [Identifying Users](/tracking/how-tos/identifying-users) article.

 Note: Reset should only be used if multiple users share a device.
 Calling reset frequently can lead to users quickly exceeding the 500 distinct_id per identity cluster limit.
 Once the 500 limit is reached you will no longer be able to add additional distinct_ids to the users identity cluster.